KorenLeslieCohen/Misc-C-Programs/README.md

 Miscellaneous C Programs

-This repository contains miscellaneous programs written using C, including:
+This repository contains miscellaneous programs written in C, including:

 FizzBuzz in C; and